lmielke/102_chess_game/README.md

 # 1. What am I

-This is a simple django template with some pre implemented features such as:
+This is a simple django chess game template with some pre implemented features such as:
+- chess game using django rest frame work and simple jquery ajax call
 - user signup, email confirmation,
 - user logon, password create/change
 - user authorization middleware